Dynamic-Capital/Dynamic-Capital/docs/DYNAMIC_CLI_MANUAL.md

   `-1` to minimise whitespace when exporting JSON.
 - **Fine-tune tags** — parallels the repeatable `--fine-tune-tag` flag.
 Enter up to 16 tags; they are forwarded to the CLI whenever datasets are generated.
-- **Dataset toggle** — invokes `--fine-tune-dataset -` when enabled so the API response contains both the narrative report and the training dataset JSON.
+- **Dataset toggle** — invokes `--dataset -` when enabled so the API response contains both the narrative report and the training dataset JSON.

-The underlying API route (`POST /api/dynamic-cli`) executes `python -m dynamic_framework`, streams scenario JSON over STDIN, and returns the serialised output—or CLI error—as a JSON response.
+The underlying API route (`POST /api/dynamic-cli`) executes `python -m dynamic.intelligence.agi.build`, streams scenario JSON over STDIN, and returns the serialised output—or CLI error—as a JSON response.

 > **Access control:** The web workbench is reserved for admin operators.
 The